 You can even choose the Sugar Baby bush variety that has vines that only grow about 4-5 feet in length.
 This will still give you a good harvest of watermelons even with the compact size.

-When is the best time to plant Sugar Baby watermelon?
+1. Choose the best time to grow Sugar Baby

 Watermelons are a warm-season plant so the best time to grow them is when the temperature is higher than 70 °F. If the temperature is too cold, the watermelon seeds won’t germinate.
 And if you’re using seedlings, they will not grow as expected.